-This is one of my favourite bike rides in the city.
+This is one of my favourite bike rides in Calgary.
 Easy to access via the Elbow River trails, it’s a great loop to cycle and one I love to do after work in the summer – providing I keep my mouth shut when the bugs are around.

 The Weaselhead section at the western end of the reservoir is the wildest part of the ride – and a place where you might get lucky and see some wildlife.
-Otherwise, enjoy the distant views of the Rockies and the sight of the sailboats or kayaks on the lake.
+Otherwise, enjoy the distant views of the Rockies and the sight of the sailboats or kayaks on the reservoir.

 It’s popular with walkers too, so be prepared to deal with the occasional bottleneck.
 It’s easy to continue to Fish Creek Park and do a big loop back to the downtown if you’ve got a few hours.
 For a café stop, head to Good Earth at Glenmore Landing.

 For a great workout with non-stop mountain scenery – and a road without cars if you cycle before June 15th, then Highwood Pass is it.
 You can approach from two directions, the north gate near King Creek on Highway 40 or the south gate near Highwood Junction.

 The full out and back bike ride is 108-km with 1267 m of elevation gain, though many people just ride to the pass from either direction and then enjoy a great bike ride down.
 I carry bear spray on this route.
 Dress appropriately as it can be much colder in the mountains.

 Its 50-km and an easy 160 m of climbing to ride the full Dinosaur Trail.
 You can park near the giant dinosaur in Drumheller (you can’t miss it) and then head out and enjoy some of Alberta’s fabulous badlands scenery.